-We get excited about technologies like automation, artificial intelligence (AI), and the Internet of Things (IoT), but the reality is billions of transactions happen across systems that are still not well integrated.
+We get excited about technologies like automation, artificial intelligence (AI), blockchain, and the Internet of Things (IoT), but the reality is billions of transactions happen across systems that are still not well integrated.

 The saga of silos continues.
 If you’re using AI within your organization, you may only be using it to optimize customer service.
 Or maybe you’re only applying IoT to your operations and not your marketing.

 My point is this: all this cool technology creates a need for better infrastructure.
 We need a better connective tissue that can bring all the transactions together onto a shared, trusted network across business units and industries.
 We need a solution that can connect multiple technologies to improve business operations, cut costs, and boost our bottom line — enter blockchain technology.

 What does blockchain have to do with IoT?